-The Fund's Annual Stockholders meeting was held on December 18, 2014, at the offices of U.S. Bancorp Fund Services, 777 E. Wisconsin Avenue, Milwaukee, WI 53202.
-As of October 16, 2014, the record date, outstanding shares of common and preferred stock were 6,773,293 and 48,535 respectively.
-Holders of 5,872,614 shares of the Fund were present at the meeting either in person or by proxy.
+The Fund's Annual Stockholders meeting was held on December 17, 2015, at the offices of U.S. Bancorp Fund Services, 777 E. Wisconsin Avenue, Milwaukee, WI 53202.
+As of October 15, 2015, the record date, outstanding shares of common and preferred stock were 7,428,915 and 48,535 respectively.
+Holders of 6,406,148 common and 45,972 preferred shares of the Fund were present at the meeting either in person or by proxy.
 These holders, as being holders of a majority of the outstanding shares of the Fund, constituted a quorum.
 The stockholders voted on two proposals.
-The stockholders elected two Directors to the Board of Directors and approved an Amendment to the Fund's Amended and Restated By-Laws regarding claims that may be brought by a stockholder against the Fund, its officers and directors.
+The stockholders elected two Directors to the Board of Directors and approved an amendment to the Fund's Articles Supplementary to provide for the redemption of the outstanding shares of the Fund's preferred stock at the option of the Fund at a price equal to 98% of the net asset value per share of Fund on a date to be designed by the Board of Directors.
 The following table provides information concerning the matters voted on at the meeting:

-I. Election of Directors
+I. (A) Election of Directors - Common and Preferred